Where to See Florida Keys Deer

-Make sure to stop by at the Visitors’ Center on the way into the refuge.
-They’ll give you a map, answer any questions you may have, and let you know where the most deer have been found recently.
+Make sure to stop by at the Visitors’ Center on the way into the deer refuge.
+They’ll give you a map, answer any questions you may have about Florida Keys deer, and let you know where the most deer have been found recently.

 You might spot deer grazing along the roadside, or you might have to hike back to one of their favorite watering spots to find them.

 But even if you have to take a short walk, the refuge is beautiful, the Key deer are precious, and it’s absolutely worth it.

 And there's reason to celebrate.
 The Key deer population may have reached a low of 27 in 1957, but it's rebounded to approximately 800 today.

 Where: 28950 Watson Blvd., Big Pine Key, FL 33043, phone: 305- 872-2239, Email: firstname.lastname@example.org